DamonOverboe/blog/_posts/2014-04-10-gitAndSecurity.md

+---
-Title: Host a private git repo + some cool defense tools
+title: "Host a private git repo + some cool defense tools"
-Date: 2014-04-10
+date: 2014-04-10
 Tags: git, scm, howto, linux, tools, security, lvm

 I have a few git repositories here and there that I access as file-based repositories; some put on network shares, others put in Dropbox, and I decided it was time to upgrade that.